 Significant private investment is being made in the modernization and expansion of this sector and international hotel companies have returned to Lebanon.
 In parallel, the ecotourism sector is growing as several areas of outstanding natural beauty have been declared protected areas.
 Casino du Liban, which historically constituted a major tourist destination, reopened in 1996.
 Lebanon is the only country in the Arab world that offers skiing on natural snow and related winter sports activities.
 The Government believes that tourism has the potential to contribute significantly to Lebanon's economy again.
-In the period from 1997 to June 30, 2009, the Government provided 1,119 loans to companies in the tourism sector for a total value LL 1,122 billion.
-The interest subsidies on these loans are estimated at LL 311 billion.
+In the period from 1997 to December 31, 2011, the Government provided 2,220 LL-denominated subsidized loans, administered by Banque du Liban, to companies in the tourism sector for a total value LL 2,063 billion (or approximately U.S.\$1,368 million).
+The interest subsidies on these loans are estimated at LL 570 billion.